The Premier Image Capture Software for Stop Motion Animation, Motion Design & Visual Effects

 Dragonframe is the premier frame-grabbing software for stop-motion animation and time-lapse photography.
 Dragonframe has innovated in the world of stop-motion software by pushing the functionality beyond frame grabbing to provide a full assortment of production tools.

 Begin your stop motion filmmaking journey today with the digital image capture software trusted by major motion picture studios and independent filmmakers alike.

 Put Dragonframe at the heart of your next stop-motion film.

 Bring your animation to life.
 Professional on-screen tools for precise movements.
 Step, play, capture, repeat.

 Compose and light the perfect shot with camera controls, test shots, and advanced image review tools.

 Import and edit multiple audio tracks.
 Perform dialogue track reading for multiple characters.

 Program animated lighting with simple keyframes.
 Automate work lights for the animator.
-Simple front light/ back light programming.
+In addition, it includes simple front light/backlight programming.

 Use the intuitive graphical interface to program advanced camera moves.

-Dragonframe is an excellent frame-grabber, with tools such as step-to-live, onionskinning, auto-toggling, and drawing (virtual grease pencil).
-Using the live view of supported Canon and Nikon DSLRs, Dragonframe provides video assist tools for the animator, and is the central hub for capturing and organizing your high-resolution frames from your camera.
+Dragonframe is an excellent frame-grabber with tools such as step-to-live, onion skinning, and auto-toggling.
+In addition, draw virtual using a grease pencil.
+Using the live view of supported Canon and Nikon DSLRs, Dragonframe provides video assist tools for the animato.
+Use the central hub for capturing and organizing your high-resolution frames from your camera.